 Start by choosing a compact variety designed for container growth.
 Ensure the pot is large enough to accommodate the Hydrangea’s mature size and that it has suitable drainage holes.
 When choosing the best hydrangea soil, find a high-quality potting mix that drains well to avoid waterlogging.

 If you want to keep your Hydrangeas in pots long-term, avoid potted Hydrangeas that can be purchased already flowering.
-These gifting plants are designed for short-term growth and the best blooms possible in that time, struggling to establish or flower again when plated anywhere else.
+These gifting plants are designed for short-term growth and the best blooms possible, struggling to establish or flower again when plated anywhere else.

 Light Considerations